Blog

 • High Cost: Licensing fees can be significant compared to vanilla Kubernetes options.

-• Vendor Lock-in: It is highly opinionated; moving away from OpenShift's specific workflows to standard Kubernetes can be difficult.
+• Vendor Lock-in: It is highly opinionated; moving away from OpenShift's specific workflows back to standard Kubernetes can be difficult.

 Read more: Compare the differences between Qovery and Openshift